-The recommended cable for the connectors is the AWG24 (0.2 mm diameter) or the generally used 'alarm cable' with 8x0.22 mm wires.
+The recommended cable for the connectors is the AWG24 (0.2 mm2 diameter) or the generally used 'alarm cable' with 8x0.22 mm2 wires.

-\ The 7th pin of the GPIO connector (Button panel) can be used for different functions.
-For more information see the Quick Start Guide of the Button panel.
+The 7th pin of the GPIO connector (Button panel) can be used for different functions.
+For more information, see the Quick Start Guide of the Button panel.

-INFO: The cable between the button panel and the GPIO port has been tested by 50 m, AWG23 type cable.
-For longer distance please contact Lightware.
+INFO: The cable between the button panel and the GPIO port has been tested by a 50-meter AWG23 type cable.
+For longer distances, please contact Lightware.